-The Authority sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
-Reserves are created by transferring amounts out of the General Fund Balance in the Movement in Reserves Statement.
-When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service revenue account in that year to score against the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement.
-The reserve is then transferred back into the General Fund Balance so that there is no net charge against council tax for the expenditure.
+The Authority sets aside specific amounts as earmarked reserves for future policy purposes or to cover contingencies.
+Earmarked Reserves are created by transferring amounts out of the Un-earmarked General Fund Balance in the Movement in Reserves Statement.
+When expenditure to be financed from an earmarked reserve is incurred, it is charged to the appropriate service revenue account in that year to score against the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement.
+A transfer is then made from the earmarked reserve to the Un-earmarked General Fund Balance so that there is no net charge against council tax for the expenditure.